maksyche/useful-theory/linear-algebra/README.md

 ![Linear Transformations](linear_transformation_dimension_reduction.gif)

+The set of vectors that land on the origin after such transformations is called **null space** or **the kernel** of the matrix.

 The dimension of codomain $W$ may also be larger than the dimension of domain $V$.
 But the dimension of the [image (range)](https://en.wikipedia.org/wiki/Image_(mathematics)) $im(f)$ cannot be larger (I won't give any proofs here, just believe me or prove it yourself).
 So there's usually no sense in making such transformations because they "miss" most of the target space.

+In linear algebra, **the rank of a matrix** $rank(A)$ is the dimension of the vector space spanned by its columns (which show the coordinates of the basis vectors after the transformation).
+Simplified, it means the number of dimensions of the **column space** (a set of all possible outputs for the transformation).

 ### Determinant